 Impacts were determined by comparing existing habitat baselines to the General Plan Land Use Diagram and determining what impact could occur through future development.
 However, it is acknowledged that while there are large vacant land areas, the majority of the city's land area has approved land use development entitlements (and in several cases subject to executed development agreements) that specify land use patterns and have been previously reviewed for physical environmental impacts (e.g., Clover Valley EIR State Clearinghouse No. 9322077).
-For example, the Northwest Rocklin and Clover Valley areas contain large areas of vacant undeveloped land, but both have approved land use pattern and associated environmental impacts for the majority of the city are already anticipated, regardless of the adoption of the proposed General Plan Update.
+For example, the Northwest Rocklin and Clover Valley areas contain large areas of vacant undeveloped land, but both have approved land use entitlements for residential, commercial, office, and recreation development.
+Thus, the land use pattern and associated environmental impacts for the majority of the city are already anticipated, regardless of the adoption of the proposed General Plan Update.